Marine Parade Community Building: History

+Demolition and new building

+In 2018, plans were shown to Goh, then-an advisor for the Marine Parade Grassroots Organisation, for a renovation of the building.
+The building was later scheduled for demolition in 2022, despite calls from the community for it to be preserved.
+Some argued that the building's mural wall was "iconic" and should "at least be retained and restored".
+Despite this, the building was closed on 22 June 2022 and was entirely demolished by 2023.
+A new community building for Marine Parade was planned to be completed by 2025, but was later expected to be finished by early 2026 in a statement from MP for Marine Parade GRC Tan See Leng in April 2025.
+The new building would feature a self-help area – offering courses on cooking, dance, and music – and multiple eateries.
+The new building would also link to the Marine Parade MRT station to increase connectivity and house the Marine Parade Public Library.

 Facilities

-The Marine Parade Community Building has a covered rooftop basketball court.
-The roof resembles the leaves of a palm tree.
+The Marine Parade Community Building's basketball court's roof (pictured) resembled the leaves of a palm tree.

-The Marine Parade Community Building currently houses the Marine Parade Community Club, the Marine Parade Community Library and a professional theatre company, The Necessary Stage.
+The Marine Parade Community Building housed the Marine Parade Community Club, the Marine Parade Community Library, and a professional theatre company, The Necessary Stage.
 It also originally had an al fresco Starbucks café on the ground floor.

 Marine Parade Community Club

-Opened on 6 March 2000, the Marine Parade Community Club is equipped with a glass-walled gymnasium overlooking part of the East Coast Parkway, a covered basketball court on the rooftop and an air-conditioned sports hall.
-There are also a 263-seat theatrette, a roof terrace for gatherings, and music, study and activity rooms.
+Opened on 6 March 2000, the Marine Parade Community Club was equipped with a glass-walled gymnasium overlooking part of the East Coast Parkway, a covered basketball court on the rooftop, and an air-conditioned sports hall.
+There was also a 263-seat theatrette, a roof terrace for gatherings, and music, study, and activity rooms.